jin236248/Dash_Embed/README.md

 ## Acknowledgements

 - Embeddings trained from the New York Times Annotated Corpus.
+Due to licensing restrictions, we cannot publish the trained model derived from this corpus without proper permission.
+The code in this repository solely demonstrates the interface and functionality of the application.
 - Built with [Dash](https://dash.plotly.com/) and [Plotly](https://plotly.com/python/).